Platelet Disorders

 Your provider may order one or more of the blood tests listed below.

-- ADAMTS13 assay: A lack of activity in the ADAMTS13 enzyme causes TTP.
+• ADAMTS13 assay: A lack of activity in the ADAMTS13 protein causes TTP.
 For this test, a sample of blood is drawn from a vein, usually in your arm.
-The blood is sent to a special lab to test for the enzyme’s activity.
+The blood is sent to a special lab to test for the protein's activity.
+Genomic testing may be done for the ADAMTS13 gene to diagnose inherited TTP.

-- Bilirubin test: When red blood cells die, they release a protein called into your bloodstream.
+• Bilirubin test: When red blood cells die, they release a protein called hemoglobin into the bloodstream.
 The body breaks down hemoglobin into a compound called bilirubin.
 If you have TTP, your bilirubin level may be high because your body is breaking down red blood cells faster than normal.

-- Complete blood count (CBC): This test measures the levels of red blood cells, white blood cells, and platelets in your blood.
+• Complete blood count: This test measures the levels of red blood cells, white blood cells, and platelets in your blood.

-- Coombs test: This blood test is used to find out whether TTP is causing hemolytic anemia.
+• Coombs test: This test is used to find out whether TTP is causing hemolytic anemia.
 In TTP, hemolytic anemia develops because red blood cells are broken into pieces as they try to squeeze around blood clots.
-When TTP is the cause of hemolytic anemia, the Coombs test is negative.
+The test is negative if TTP is the cause of hemolytic anemia.
 The test is positive if antibodies (proteins) are destroying your red blood cells.

 How is TTP treated?